 Fawkes resides in Davie, Fla.
 His daughter Natalie has worked as an exercise rider in his stable.
 She recently became a trainer herself.

-Ron Spatz was elected to the FHBPA Board in 2016.
-He serves on the Backstretch and Breeder Liaison Committees.
+Troy Levy was elected to the FHBPA Board in 2018.
+He serves on the Backstretch, Breeders.
+Contract and Legislative Committees.
+He was also recently elected to the Board of Directors for Florida TRAC.

 Terri Pompay was elected to the FHBPA Board in 2018.
-She serves on the Backstretch and Breeder Liaison Committees.
+She is Chair of the Breeders Committee, and serves on the Office and Scholarship Committees.

 Pompay was born in Saratoga Springs, NY.
 At 16, she started galloping thoroughbreds at Saratoga as a way to support her show jumping horses.